gsbrees/gsbrees/README.md

-- 👋 Hi, I’m Gulsevi Rees.
+- 👋 Hi, I’m Sevi Rees.
 I'm a data scientist with a background in transportation and energy modeling.
-- 👀 I’m interested in all things statistics and big data.
+- 👀 I’m interested in all things statistics and data.
-- 🌱 I’m currently learning Fundamentals of Data Engineering.
+- 🌱 I’m currently learning Fundamentals of Data Engineering & LLM Applications.
 - 💞️ I’m looking to collaborate on anything related to
-- 📫 How to reach me gulsevirees@gmail.com
+- 📫 How to reach me sevirees@gmail.com

 <!---
 gsbrees/gsbrees is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.